GitbookIO/gitbook/docs/templating/README.md

 ##### include and block

-Inclusion and inheritance is detailled in the [Content References](conrefs.md) section.
+Inclusion and inheritance are described in details in the [Content References](conrefs.md) section.

 ### Escaping

-If you want GitBook to ignore any of the special templating tags, you can use raw and anything inside of it will be output as plain text.
+If you want {{ book.GB }} to ignore any of the special templating tags, you can use raw block and anything inside of it will be output as plain text.

 ```twig
 {% raw %}